 "Then I will stay as I was.
 I survived thirteen years.
-I won't be woken by the Queen's escapees who tried to escape time at my table."
+I won't be woken by the Queen's escapees who tried to avoid Time at my table."
 He paused and looked at his two delirious companions.
 "Join the party if yeh want.
-I am goin back to madness."
+Ahm goin' back tah teh madness."
 With relief he saw Mallymkun and Thackery turn away to go to the party.

 "What mind have you to think with?"
 The butterfly scoffed the man in the top hat.

 "None."
 He gave a mad laugh that quickly faded out.
 "Especially since she left."

 "Alice is Alice now.
 She has other Jabberwockies to fight and other parties to keep…for now Tarrant.
 But who knows the Oraculum better than I?"
 The butterfly answered, his ennui toward all things Alice barely concealed.
 To him Alice was a silly girl who lost sight of herself far too many times, her name did not send shivers down his spine as it did to Tarrant.
 What did this little insect truly care about her?

 "Why do you tease me, you troublesome insect?
 What have I done to ye?"
 Tarrant's accent grew thick in his rage.
 "She be returnen to 'er dark 'ole o' a land.
 She will forget.
 Jus' as teh wonderful creature forgot teh las' time."

 "Time, Hatter, is her friend not yours."
 Absolem warned.
 "Let it continue to be amicable to her, he will not treat her as he treated you."